NGF TOP 100 BUSINESSES IN GOLF

 Trump has long said his courses are worthy of hosting major championships and Turnberry’s Ailsa Course has, as the site of the British Open in 1977, 1986, 1994 and 2009.
 The property also opened a newly designed course, King Robert the Bruce, in 2017.

-Trump Golf has also invested heavily into many of its acquisitions, including the substantial upgrades and overhauls done at both Doral and Turnberry, both of which are open to public play in contrast to the organization’s other high-end private clubs.
+Trump Golf also invests heavily into many of its acquisitions — often controversially — including the substantial upgrades and overhauls done at both Doral and Turnberry, and the building of Trump International in Scotland, all of which are open to public play in contrast to the organization’s other high-end private clubs.